 From a recruiter's perspective, we want to be able to assist every candidate who we come in contact with.
 We benefit through sourcing a suitable position for a candidate and therefore it's in our interest to go out-of-our way to help.
 However, when a candidate isn't receiving the feedback or support they are looking for, it's important to bear in mind some of the following points:

-The client's requirements and feedback is crucial; a successful recruiter will always listen to their client and look to meet the skills and character specifications which they are provided.
-Whilst there is usually some room to manoeuvre, considering candidates too wide of the mark can cause a deterioration of relationship with the client.
+The client's requirements and feedback are crucial; a successful recruiter will always listen to their client and look to meet the skills and character specifications which they are provided.
+Whilst there is usually some room to manoeuvre, considering candidates too wide of the mark can cause a deterioration of the relationship with the client.

-Many clients require small shortlists of candidates to be submitted for a vacancy from external recruiters; this means the recruitment consultant often has to be fairly brutal to narrow down a long-list of applicants to a short-list of highly skilled and suitable profiles.
+Many clients require small shortlists of candidates to be submitted for a vacancy from external recruiters; this means the recruitment consultant often has to be fairly brutal to narrow down a long list of applicants to a short list of highly skilled and suitable profiles.

 Sometimes a recruiter simply doesn't have an update to give; it's in the interest of the consultant to keep all suitable candidates engaged throughout the interview process and they should always keep you fully informed as and when an update is available.

 A recruiter can only supply the jobs they have to live at that time; through networking and speaking to new potential clients, we can look to generate new vacancies for candidates but ultimately the immediate focus needs to be on supporting the clients who we have currently vacancies with.

 Some of these areas can often be overlooked by candidates when they desperately are searching for a new job.
 I've come across so many frustrated applicants during my 12 years in recruitment who, once you talk through some of these points, better understand the pressures and difficulties a recruitment consultant can face daily.
 How then can a candidate improve their chances of building a successful rapport with a recruiter when it often seems so difficult?